What Is An Electronic Cigarette?

 What Is A Sub-ohm Coil?

-A sub-ohm coil contains a coil that is below 1.0ohm resistance.
+A sub-ohm coil contains a wire build that is below 1.0ohm resistance.
 As explained above, vapers would pick a sub-ohm coil if they wanted to produce more vapour.

 Where Can I Find Electronic Cigarettes At The Electronic Cigarette Company?